 A different perspective

 Local drivers may take you down some backstreets that you may never have explored otherwise, giving you more of an idea about the place you’re visiting.
-On arrival into Lviv in the Ukraine, my taxi driver drove through a series of half-abandoned post-apocalyptical looking blocks, soundtracked by minimal techno on his music system.
+On arrival into Lviv in Ukraine, my taxi driver drove through a series of half-abandoned post-apocalyptical looking blocks, soundtracked by minimal techno on his music system.
 A very filmic first impression (by the way, the sights were considerably better after the taxi ride!)

 A taxi story to tell